Dying Light The Beast: Should You Use DX11 or DX12?

 DX11 API on Dying Light The Beast

 DX11 lacks features such as asynchronous compute.
-GTX 10 series supports DX12 and asynchronous compute.
-However, it lacks hardware-based support for the technology and will perform poorly on the DX12 API with asynchronous compute enabled.
+GTX 10 series supports DX12 and software-level asynchronous compute instead of having hardware support for the technology.
+For this reason, the GTX 10 Series will perform poorly on the DX12 API when the feature is enabled.

-The only thing you will be missing out on here is software-based advancements, such as native frame generation, efficient upscaling, and so on.
-Nothing that Lossless Scaling, with its adaptive frame generation, cannot fix from the outside.
+The only thing you will be missing out on here is software-based advancements, such as native frame generation, efficient upscaling, mesh shading, and more.
+However, Lossless Scaling is an incredible alternative that offers adaptive frame generation externally and is the way to go for gamers looking to implement frame generation on legacy hardware.

 Read More: Dying Light The Beast Stuttering On PC: Possible Fixes Explored